-- Authentication Mode specifies the authentication mode.
-Content Gateway must be set to one of the following authentication modes: - In IP mode (the default), the client IP address is associated with a username when the session is authenticated.
-Requests made from that IP address are not authenticated again until the Session TTL expires (default = 15 minutes).
-Requests made from that IP address within the time-to-live are considered to be made by the user associated with that IP address. - Cookie mode is used to uniquely identify users who share a single IP address, such as, for example, environments in which proxy-chaining is used or where network address translation (NAT) occurs. - Session TTL Once the user's session is authenticated, the session is valid for the duration of the time specified in Session TTL (time-to-live; default = 15 minutes).
+- ◆ Authentication Mode specifies the transparent authentication mode.
+Content Gateway must be set to one of the following modes: - IP mode: In IP mode (the default), the client IP address is associated with a username when the session is authenticated.
+Requests made from that IP address are not authenticated again until the Session TTL expires (Session Time-To-Live; default = 15 minutes).
+Requests made from that IP address within the time-to-live are considered to be made by the user associated with that IP address. - Cookie Mode: Cookie mode is used to uniquely identify users who share a single IP address, such as in a terminal server environments, in proxy chaining environments, or where network address translation (NAT) occurs. - ◆ Session TTL Once the user's session is authenticated, the session is valid for the duration of time specified in Session TTL (Time-To-Live; default = 15 minutes).
 The supported range of values is 5-65535 minutes.